Why Energy Efficient Home Builders in Texas Make Sense for New Construction

-The Lone Star State is well-known for its blistering summers and mild winters, which makes energy-efficient housing all the more important.
+The Lone Star State is well-known for its blistering summers and mild winters, making energy efficiency and proper heating and cooling systems all the more important.
 That’s why new home communities like Pecan Square by Hillwood, in Northlake TX, utilize sustainability principles and procedures in all their new home construction.
-Every home at Pecan Square is built to conserve resources and be energy efficient.
+Every new home at Pecan Square is built to conserve resources and optimize energy use.

-We prioritize working with energy-efficient home builders who have made a commitment to go the extra mile in creating environmentally conscious homes that use less energy.
-Whether this is achieved through participation in the Environments For Living (EFL) program or another energy-conscious certification, the benefits of an eco-friendly home are numerous.
+We prioritize working with energy-efficient home builders who have made a commitment to go the extra mile in creating environmentally conscious homes that save energy.
+Whether this is achieved through participation in the Environments For Living (EFL) program or earning an Energy Star label, the benefits of an eco-friendly home are numerous.

-An energy-efficient home is designed to reduce energy consumption from top to bottom.
-It will be built using materials, appliances, and fixtures created to conserve resources.
-This means energy-conscious homeowners will enjoy lower utility bills.
-But just because a home is energy-efficient, doesn’t mean it compromises on aesthetics or comfort.
-In fact, energy efficiency improves the livability of a residence by reducing energy bills and keeping rooms cooler in the summer months.
+An energy efficient home is designed to reduce energy use from top to bottom.
+It will be built using quality building materials, energy efficient appliances, and fixtures created to conserve resources.
+This means energy-conscious homeowners will enjoy lower energy costs.
+But just because a home is energy efficient, doesn’t mean it compromises on aesthetics or comfort.
+In fact, energy efficiency improves the livability of a residence by reducing energy bills and maintaining optimal cooling in the summer months.
 This allows homeowners to spend more time inside during hotter days.
-What’s more, opting for Energy Star certified construction can help boost the resale value of your home by 15-20% in some cases.
+What’s more, opting for Energy Star certified construction can help boost the resale value of your home by 15-20% compared to older homes.

 New home communities and new home builders alike have an opportunity to chart the future of energy-saving homes.
 This means prioritizing four key principles of building science, a considerate approach to home building that views the entire house as an integrated whole made up of separate systems all working in harmony together.
 These key principles are:

-Durability: Air barrier continuity reduces the potential for moisture to enter the building.
+- Durability: Proper HVAC systems and air barrier continuity work cost-effectively to reduce moisture.
 This is achieved by utilizing correct venting design, pressure balancing, fresh air ventilation, and “right-sized” HVAC equipment to reduce moisture from daily activities like cooking and showering.
 Additional steps can be taken to reduce future material needs, like repainting or reframing: this is achieved by special framing techniques which reduce lumber requirements, and interior paints that increase product longevity.

-Indoor Environmental Quality: Even temperatures throughout the day are a crucial ingredient in energy efficiency and can be achieved by effectively balancing air pressure throughout the home.
+- Indoor Environmental Quality: Even heating and cooling throughout the day are a crucial ingredient in energy efficiency and can be achieved by effectively balancing air pressure throughout the home.
 Additionally, carbon monoxide buildup can be avoided by sealing and power-venting combustion appliances and installing CO detectors.
 Enhanced filtration systems (like an approved electronic air cleaner) provide extra protection from contaminants, and low-VOC (Volatile Organic Compounds) interior paints and carpets reduce indoor pollutants.

-Water Efficiency: Regardless of their location in the home, fixtures that conserve water help reduce overall household water consumption.
+- Water Efficiency: Water heaters and fixtures that conserve water help reduce overall household water consumption.
 Low-flow faucets and shower heads are a very effective example of this: these technologies, along with water-efficient toilets and dishwashers, use less water and add to overall household water savings without compromising performance.

 Do Energy-Efficient Homes Cost More?

-While the upfront cost of energy-efficient homes can sometimes be higher than that of traditional homes, the long-term savings are significant.
-Minimizing energy waste saves money, plain and simple.
-In fact, the US Department of Energy estimates most American households that utilize energy-efficient building principles could save 25% in utility bills, which can add up to thousands of dollars per year.
+While the upfront cost of energy efficient homes can sometimes be higher than traditional construction homes, the long-term energy costs provide significant savings.
+Minimizing energy use saves money, plain and simple.
+In fact, the US Department of Energy estimates most American households that utilize energy codes and building principles could save 25% in utility bills, which can add up to thousands of dollars per year.

-In addition, energy-efficient homes often provide a higher level of comfort due to improved temperature regulation and better indoor air quality.
-As a result, energy-efficient homes are often worth the investment for those who are looking to save money and live more sustainably.
+In addition, homes with proper heating and cooling systems often provide a higher level of comfort due to improved temperature regulation and better indoor air quality.
+The combination of energy efficient appliances, optimized HVAC systems, and proper construction makes these homes worth the investment for those looking to save energy and live more sustainably.

 FAQs About Energy-Efficient Homes